neumann-mlucas/fastapi-url-shortener/README.md

 ##### Hash Strategy:

 Instead of using a hashing algorithm and implementing complex strategies to avoid hash collisions, I opted to use a simple increasing index and encode it as a URL-safe Base64 string.
 Eight digits are more than sufficient to uniquely represent all URLs on the internet, and also the conversion function is much faster than any hashing scheme, eliminating the need to handle collision logic at the API layer.
-Additionally, SQL databases efficiently handle the lookup and insertion of integer indices, making this approach both performant and straightforward (KISS).
+Additionally, SQL databases efficiently handle the lookup and insertion of integer indexes, making this approach both performant and straightforward (KISS).
 This method also ensures deterministic URL generation, which can simplify debugging and reduce the risk of unpredictable behavior often associated with hash-based schemes.
 To enhance security, we could add a salt to the short URL and encrypt it, ensuring that the database index is not transparent to the user.

 ##### Database of Choice:

 PostgreSQL is well-suited for this URL shortener project due to its extensive testing and industry-proven reliability, backed by decades of development and performance improvements.
 Although it may not scale horizontally as extensively as NoSQL databases, PostgreSQL can still meet scalability needs through read and write replicas.
-Given that most requests involve redirecting a relatively small number of short URLs, the database will not experience significant load.
+Given that most requests involve redirecting a relatively small number of short URLs, the database will not experience a significant load.
 Additionally, PostgreSQL offers greater flexibility for adding future features compared to other databases.

 ##### Loader Balancer (Treafik):